remore/dockerfileview/README.md

 FROM centos
 ```

-## About Input Parameter and Limitations(Unsupported Image Name)
+## Limitations(there are certain types of unsupported image name)

-dockerfileview takes either local file path for Dockerfile(such as `./Dockerfile`) or public docker image name(e.g. `centos`, `nginx:1.9.2`, ` jwilder/nginx-proxy`) as an input parameter.
-Regarding with docker image name, official images and latest image registered at public docker registry are supported.
+Please be noted that regarding with docker image name, official images and latest image registered at public docker registry are supported.
 Meanwhile, here is the list of example image names we doesn't support.

 - public_user/repo:<tag name>
 - localhost:50111/foobar

-Internally `dockerfileview` command will fetch either `registry.hub.docker.com` or `raw.githubusercontent.com` to retrieve public Dockerfile.
+This is because internally dockerfileview command will only fetch public information by connection to either `registry.hub.docker.com` or `raw.githubusercontent.com` to retrieve public Dockerfile.